 Western Wallflower (Erysimum capitatum)

-Western Wallflowers are typically yellow at the elevations where people usually encounter them, including in juniper-pinyon woodlands.
-At higher elevations they're typically orange-red.
-On rare occasions they're a stunning red.
+Western wallflowers are typically yellow at the elevations where people usually encounter them, including in juniper-pinyon woodlands.
+High in the mountains they're orange or even a stunning red.
 All of those variants are shown here.

 New Mexico has multiple species of pepperweed, some native, others not.
 The tiny individual flowers may be difficult to make out.
 A close look shows the Mustard Family's classic cross-shaped arrangement of four petals.
 You can see that in the thumbnail to the left.